 A revolver holds five or six rounds in a cylindrical cluster, rotating a new round into firing position on each trigger pull (or when the hammer is thumbed back).
 This type of gun is famously used in western movies.
 There is no safety.
 You simply aim the gun and pull the trigger.
-It is impossible to suppress the sound because gases, and thus noise, can escape between the end of the cylinder and the beginning of the barrel.
+It is impossible to effectively suppress the sound because gases, and thus noise, can escape between the end of the cylinder and the beginning of the barrel.

 A semi-automatic pistol (often erroneously called an automatic) carries a number of rounds, from as few as seven to a dozen or more, in a magazine that is commonly contained in the gun’s grip.
 The gun almost always has at least one safety mechanism and can be effectively sound-suppressed (the long tube that you see Bruce Willis screwing onto the muzzle is not really a silencer; it’s more accurately called a suppressor).